 Updates to Salomon Speedcross 5

-- The Salomon Speedcross 5 is a running shoe for neutral pronators.
-It is also a part of the family of Salomon running shoes for the trails.
-It utilizes a smooth and uncluttered design to accommodate the foot and avoid a heavy disposition.
-Nylon mesh is used for the upper to ensure a form-welcoming coverage that’s able to prevent debris from entering the foot-chamber.
+- The Salomon Speedcross 5 is a running shoe for neutral pronators that features important updates in the upper and the midsole.
+The shoe now uses a Nylon mesh to ensure a form-welcoming coverage that’s able to prevent debris from entering the foot-chamber.

-- Underfoot cushioning is the responsibility of the EnergyCell™+, a full-length compound that provides springy steps.
+- The midsole of the shoe has been updated by adding new technology - the EnergyCell+.
+Underfoot cushioning is the responsibility of the EnergyCell+, a full-length compound that provides springy steps.
 It is protected by the Contagrip® TA rubber compound, an aggressive layer that features prominent and opposite-facing gripping lugs for surface control.

 Salomon Speedcross 5 size and fit

 The Salomon Speedcross 5 was constructed to be true to size.
 People who want to grab a pair are welcome to use their usual sizing expectations to achieve a pleasant and secure running experience.
 When it comes to width, the available options are D – Medium and B – Medium for men and women, respectively.
 The semi-curved shape of this trail shoe’s last mimics the natural outline of the human foot.